Vehicle registration plates of Cyprus

 The vehicle registration plates of Cyprus are composed of three letters and three digits (e.g. ABC 123).
 A simple incremental numbering system is used; numbers run from 001 to 999 per letter sequence (alphabetic), so that, for example, the plate to be issued after MAA 999 would be MAB 001.
 However, registrants may be allowed to choose a number from available numbers in the extant letter sequence.

 The dimensions of Cyprus plates were similar to their British counterparts, and until 2004, characters were printed in black and in the same typeface as used on British plates.
 Plates from 2004 onwards are made of metal; between 1973 and 2004, they were made of plastic.

 A new law on vehicle registration plates came into force on 3 June 2013, altering the design.
-Plates made before that date are white on the front of the vehicle and yellow on the rear, whereas new plates are white both on the front and the rear and, in addition, carry the month and year the vehicle was first registered in any country.
+Plates made before that date are white on the front of the vehicle and yellow on the rear, whereas new plates as of a few years ago, are white both on the front and the rear with 3 letters, and 3 numbers.
+And, in addition, carry the month and year the vehicle was first registered in any country.
 The new series began with the combination MAA 001, skipping the remaining Lxx combinations.
 Replacing old plates with new ones has been made mandatory for motorcycles, taxis and lorries.
 Taxi plates are yellow on both sides and rental car plates are red on both sides, but no longer carry the T and Z prefix, respectively.

 Following Cyprus' entry to the European Union in 2004, plates produced since have a blue band on the left edge with the Union's circle and stars in the top half and the country's international vehicle registration code CY in the bottom half and using German FE-Schrift as the typeface after 2013, replacing the DIN 1451 typeface previously in use as mandatory.